Written by Medicover Team and Medically Reviewed by Dr Manjusha Padamata

 Prioritize Prenatal Care

 Regular prenatal visits are crucial during the first trimester.
-Schedule your first appointment as soon as you know you're pregnant.
-These visits help monitor your baby's development and address any health concerns early on.
-Your healthcare provider will likely:
+Make your first appointment as soon as you find out you're expecting.
+These visits help track how your baby is growing and allow you to talk about any health questions or concerns.
+At your appointment, your doctor will likely:

 - Estimate your due date